 However what we see or hear very little about is the topic of how to increase the numbers of women on boards in ten or twenty years.
 Where should we start in the ‘supply chain’ of female talent?
 How far back should development of capability and mind set begin?
 What can businesses and governments do to develop and prepare women at the start of their careers for future board positions?
 Whatever the answers, quotas or legal regulations, perhaps the debate should start much earlier in the life cycle or else as a society we may be in danger of becoming complacent once we hit our required quotas???

 Alka Ghandi is a Consultant in the Consumer Practice at Berwick Partners

-Categories: Manufacturing & Engineering Recruitment, Consumer & FMCG Recruitment, Finance Recruitment, Human Resources Recruitment, Life Science Recruitment, Retail Recruitment, Technology Recruitment, Procurement & Supply Chain Recruitment, Government Recruitment, Healthcare Recruitment, Education Recruitment, Tax Recruitment
+Categories: Manufacturing & Engineering Recruitment, Consumer & FMCG Recruitment, Finance Recruitment, Human Resources Recruitment, Life Science Recruitment, Retail Recruitment, Technology Recruitment, Procurement & Supply Chain Recruitment, Government Recruitment, Healthcare Recruitment, Education Recruitment, Housing Recruitment, Tax Recruitment